Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Impact of Selection Effects

 \subsubsection{Optical followup selection effects}

-Redshifts can only be obtained for FRBs if they are associated with a galaxy that is bright enough to be observable.
-FRBs originating from very dim or even ``unseen hosts" \citep[see eg.][]{Marnoch_2023} then will be selected against in any real sample of localized FRBs with redshift measurements.
+Redshifts can only be obtained for \acp{FRB} if they are associated with a galaxy that is bright enough to be observable. \acp{FRB} originating from very dim or even ``unseen hosts" \citep[see eg.][]{Marnoch_2023} then will be selected against in any real sample of localized \acp{FRB} with redshift measurements.

-As done in Section \ref{subsec:FRB_Population_Model}, we test the hypothesis that the cross correlation is robust to selection effects that bias against detecting FRBs in dim hosts directly with our simulation.
-Although the current magnitude limit for spectroscopic redshifts extends beyond $m_g\sim21$ \citep{cosmos}, we consider a conservative apparent magnitude cutoff and remove all FRBs in hosts galaxies with $m_g > 20.7$.
-Our results are shown in \cref{fig:mg}--as expected, the cross-correlation signal is unaffected by the magnitude selection effect on the FRB host galaxy.
+As done in Section \ref{subsec:FRB_Population_Model}, we test the hypothesis that the cross correlation is robust to selection effects that bias against detecting \acp{FRB} in dim hosts directly with our simulation.
+Although the current magnitude limit for spectroscopic redshifts extends beyond $m_g\sim21$ \citep{cosmos}, we consider a conservative apparent magnitude cutoff and remove all \acp{FRB} in hosts galaxies with $m_g > 20.7$.
+Our results are shown in \cref{fig:mg}--as expected, the cross-correlation signal is unaffected by the magnitude selection effect on the \ac{FRB} host galaxy.